 As a business owner, it’s important to understand what’s happening when you take payments from customers.
 Otherwise, you could end up running into trouble when your customers encounter errors or issues.
 After all, every time you take a credit card payment, you’re handling sensitive financial information, so it makes sense to know as much about the process as possible.
 Understanding payment processing is a significant part of the equation.
 Find out everything you need to know about third-party payment processors with our simple guide.

-So, what is a payment processor?
-You’re probably very familiar with the idea, even if you haven’t heard the term before.
-Essentially, a payment processor is a company that manages the credit card transaction process, acting as a kind of mediator between the bank and the merchant.
+A payment processor is a company that manages the credit card transaction process, acting as a kind of mediator between the bank and the merchant.
 Put simply, the payment processor communicates information from your customer’s card to your bank and the customer’s bank.
 Assuming there are enough funds, the transaction goes through.

 There are a broad range of fees associated with payment processors, including start-up fees, transaction fees, chargeback fees, termination fees, and lease charges for credit card processing equipment (generally, the third-party payment processor provides the equipment you use to accept card payments, including the credit card machines).
 However, if you want to accept credit or debit card payments from your customers, there’s really no other option.